thirumal4198/Bank-Risk-Controller-Systems/README.md

 Copy code
 streamlit run project.py
 Project Structure
-bash
-Copy code

     .
-├── cleaned_data.csv              # The cleaned dataset used for model training and EDA ├── project.py                    # Main script for the Streamlit application ├── DecisionTreeClassifier_model.pkl  # Trained Decision Tree model saved as a pickle file ├── scaler.pkl                    # Trained scaler object saved as a pickle file ├── README.md                     # This README file └── requirements.txt              # List of required packages
+    ├── cleaned_data.csv              # The cleaned dataset used for model training and EDA ├── project.py                    # Main script for the Streamlit application ├── DecisionTreeClassifier_model.pkl  # Trained Decision Tree model saved as a pickle file ├── scaler.pkl                    # Trained scaler object saved as a pickle file ├── README.md                     # This README file
+    └── requirements.txt              # List of required packages
 Streamlit Application
 The application has three main sections accessible via the sidebar: